Aranteksupport/Aranteksupport.inzzii.com/index.md

 ## Appliances for inzzii POS app

 If you really want to take advantage of all the benefits of the app, you should have a tablet with NFC.
 NFC can be used with our **in app EFT solution!!** So **you don't need any EFT Appliances!!!**. <br>
-We would like to inform you that the **Additional Appliances** need to live up to certain demands.
+We would like to inform you that your **Additional Appliances** need to live up to certain demands.
 * When you want to connect for example a **Printer** to the app, you need to have a Bluetooth or an IP printer that is **Epson TM-T88** compatible.
 * The **Drawer** should be connected to your receipt printer via a special cash drawer connector, usually of RJ11 type (looks like the old telephone connector).
+****** We have specified list of compatible EFT's ;
-* About **EFT**, at the moment we are very busy with implementing an integrated EFT solution in the inzzii POS app.
-We intend to have it up and running in November 2022.
+****** About **EFT**, at the moment we are very busy with implementing an integrated EFT solution in the inzzii POS app.
+We intend to have it up and running in 2023.
-* To scan from the app you need to connect a **QR-scanner**.
-Since a couple of years QR is the new way to scan, but a QR-scanner can also scan the old Barcodes.
+* To scan from the app you can use the build in camera.
+So please be advised that you position the tablet in a correct way (free of obstacles).
+Or you can connect a **QR-scanner**.
+Since a couple of years QR is the new way to scan so be advised that this is the scanner to buy.
+And, a QR-scanner can also scan the old Barcodes.

 <div id= "POS"></div>
 ## Manuals for inzzii POS

 POS app Manuals, **Learn + Start using Inzzii POS** 🚀 .
 > **Note:**  inzzii POS Manual is still new, so there is still some work to-do.
-If you know anything, either app or manual that is missing, please contribute to this awesome list. 🙏
+If you see anything, either in the app or in the manual that is missing, please contact us and contribute to this manual. 🙏

 **🚀 inzzii POS Manual**